kreshuklab/CRank-Consistency_based_ranking/README.md

 To perform a batch of inference runs between a set of source models transferred to a set of target datasets and then calculate ground-truth performance metrics and consistency scores, specifiy a suitable "meta_config.yaml" file (example given meta_configs/) and run the script batch_prediction_evaluation.py.
 To run on GPU optionally specify a cuda device.

 ```
-CUDA_VISIBLE_DEVICES=6 python batch_prediction_evaluation.py --config path/to/meta_config.yaml
+CUDA_VISIBLE_DEVICES=0 python batch_prediction_evaluation.py --config path/to/meta_config.yaml
 ```

 #### Batch run only Evaluation/Consistency
-To perform a batch of performance evaluations or consistency scores between a set of source models transferred to a set of target datasets, specify a suitbale "meta_config.yaml" with "run_mode=evaluation or consistency" and then run the script "batch_evaluate.py" or "batch_consistency.py" respectively.
+To perform a batch of performance evaluations or consistency scores between a set of source models transferred to a set of target datasets, specify a suitable "meta_config.yaml" with "run_mode=evaluation or consistency" and then run the script "batch_evaluate.py" or "batch_consistency.py" respectively.

 ```
-CUDA_VISIBLE_DEVICES=6 python batch_evaluate.py --config path/to/evaluation/meta_config.yaml
+CUDA_VISIBLE_DEVICES=0 python batch_evaluate.py --config path/to/evaluation/meta_config.yaml
 ```

 ```
-CUDA_VISIBLE_DEVICES=6 python batch_consistency.py --config path/to/consistency/meta_config.yaml
+CUDA_VISIBLE_DEVICES=0 python batch_consistency.py --config path/to/consistency/meta_config.yaml
 ```